farcasterxyz/protocol/README.md

 Names and Addresses are recoverable if the user loses the keys to the address holding them.
 Both contracts implement a time-delayed recovery system that allows a **recovery address** to request a transfer to a new address.
 If the custody address does not cancel the transfer within three days, the recovery address can complete the transfer.

-Users can set the recovery address to another address in their wallet, a multi-sig shared with friends, or a third-party recovery service.
+Users can set the recovery address to another address in their wallet.
+A multi-sig shared with friends or a third-party recovery service.
 Users can also change the recovery address at any time.
 Ownership remains decentralized because the recovery address cannot make a transfer that the custody address does not approve.

 Transferring the asset to a new custody address must unset the recovery address.
 Otherwise, users may purchase a name on OpenSea only to have the previous owner claim it back stealthily with their recovery address.